SystemFw/dynosaur/modules/docs/Schema.md

          .map(_.flatten)
       ```
 >   These cases are rare enough, and at moment `dynosaur` does not offer a shortcut for them.
+> TODO NULL:true, NULL:false is not supported

+### Recursive schemas

+TODO use Schema.defer

 ## Coproducts